-The Blink Video Doorbell, Outdoor, Indoor (gen 2), and Mini cameras can store clips with the Sync Module 2 when it has a recognized USB drive inserted.
+The Blink Wired Floodlight, Video Doorbell, Outdoor, Indoor (3rd Gen), and Mini cameras can store clips with the Sync Module 2 when it has a recognized USB drive inserted.
 This is called Local Storage.
 Clips in Local Storage stay until you delete them manually.

-If your account was created before April 16, 2020, you have 7200 seconds of Basic Cloud storage for any clips.
+If your account was created before April 15, 2020, you have 7200 seconds of Basic Cloud storage for any clips.
 Clips in Basic Cloud storage appear under the Cloud icon in the Clip List, and the Storage Bar shows how much storage has been used.
-Clips are deleted according to the Autodelete setting, with a maximum of 60 days (30 days EU, UK).
+Clips are deleted according to the Auto-delete setting, with a maximum of 60 days (30 days EU, UK).

-Only Blink Video Doorbell, Outdoor, Indoor (gen 2), and Mini cameras are compatible with Local Storage, but all Blink cameras may be part of a Sync Module 2 system.
+Only the Blink Wired Floodlight, Video Doorbell, Outdoor, Indoor (3rd Gen), and Mini cameras are eligible for Local Storage, but all Blink cameras may be part of a Sync Module 2 system.

 Blink XT2, XT, and Indoor (gen 1) cameras only use the 7200 seconds of free cloud storage.
 Local Storage is not available for these cameras.
 Click to learn more about Sync Module 2 Storage Options.

-Yes, the Sync Module 2 works as a traditional sync module and works with all generations of Blink cameras from our original Indoor (gen 1), XT, and XT2 - to the new Blink Video Doorbell, Indoor (gen 2), Outdoor, and Mini.
+Yes, the Sync Module 2 works as a traditional sync module and works with all generations of Blink cameras from our original Indoor (gen 1), XT, and XT2 - to the new Blink Wired Floodlight, Video Doorbell, Indoor (3rd Gen), Outdoor, and Mini.
 When an older camera is set up on the Sync Module 2, it uses 7200 seconds of Basic Cloud storage.

 There are no subscription fees to use the Sync Module 2.

 The Sync Module 2 has improved hardware and firmware that allow special features when used with a Blink Subscription Plan, however.
-Click to learn more about the Blink Subscription Plans.
+Learn more about subscription plan benefits.

 It is possible to use an inserted USB drive with the Sync Module 2 to store clips directly from a camera system.
 This is called Local Storage.

-The Sync Module 2 can use a USB drive to store clips directly from Outdoor, Indoor (gen 2), and Mini cameras.
+The Sync Module 2 can use a USB drive to store clips directly from Wired Floodlight, Outdoor, Indoor (3rd Gen), and Mini cameras.
 It does not ship with a USB drive, which must be purchased separately.

 USB drives larger than 256 GB or smaller than 1 GB are not recognized.